-1 simple rule for styling kitchen countertops and 10 items to make them pretty but still functional while cutting the clutter.
+1 simple rule for kitchen counter decor and 10 items to make them pretty but still functional while cutting the clutter.

-We’re on Day 3,959,309 of room refreshing over here!
-Or something like that anyway), so it seems like a good day to get the kitchen counter decor clutter in check.
+We’re on Day 3,959,309 of room refreshing over here (or something like that anyway), so it seems like a good day to get the kitchen counter decor clutter in check.

 Organizing and refreshing and styling the little spaces is what saves me in winter until we can bust out the paint and power tools in spring.
 (It’s 70 degrees outside today though, so we’re already getting the itch for home improvement over here.)

-But until then, our kitchen countertops needed some help.
+But until then, our kitchen counter decor needed some help.
 When the clutter starts collecting, I start getting antsy.

 Pardon the crappy cell phone pic…